-- (1) Facilities shall be and remain in compliance with the provisions of the appropriate section(s) of the current recognized edition of the National Fire Prevention Association-101 Life Safety Code (LSC). - (2) Facilities shall be and remain in compliance with applicable sections of the current recognized edition of the Guidelines for Design and Construction of Health Care Facilities published by the American Institute of Architects (AIA). - (3) Facilities shall be and remain in compliance with applicable sections of the Americans with Disabilities Act of 1990 (ADA) and implementing regulations (28 CFR Parts 35 and 36).
+- (1) Facilities shall be and remain in compliance with the provisions of the appropriate section(s) of the current recognized edition of the National Fire Prevention Association-101 Life Safety Code (LSC). - (2) Facilities shall be and remain in compliance with applicable sections of the current recognized edition of the Guidelines for Design and Construction of Health Care Facilities published by the American Institute of Architects (AIA), provided, however, that this provision shall apply only to facilities constructed, or which have undertaken major renovations, on or after April 1, 2010, or the effective date of this paragraph, whichever is later.
+Facilities constructed, or which have completed major renovations, prior to that date in accordance with Part 77 of this Title, shall be deemed to be in compliance with this paragraph. - (3) Facilities shall be and remain in compliance with applicable sections of the [The] Americans with Disabilities Act of 1990 (ADA) and implementing regulations (28 CFR parts 35 and 36).